guaguabujianle/MGraphDTA/README.md

   + **test.py**, test a trained model and print the results.
   + **train.py**, train MGraphDTA model.
   + **utils.py** file includes useful tools for model training.
+* **filtered_davis** folder includes the source code of MGraphDTA for regression task in the filtered davis dataset.
+* **regression** folder includes the source code of MGraphDTA for regression tasks in the davis and KIBA datasets.
+* **visualization** folder includes the source code for visualization of a trained model.

 ## Step-by-step running:
 ### 0.Visulization using Grad-AAM